trevp/tlslite/readme.txt

 2 Licenses/Acknowledgements
 ============================
-All code here is public domain.
+TLS Lite is written (mostly) by Trevor Perrin.
+It includes code from Bram Cohen and Google.

-Thanks to Bram Cohen for his public domain Rijndael implementation.
+All code in TLS Lite has either been dedicated to the public domain by its authors, or placed under a BSD-style license.
+See the LICENSE file for details.

 Thanks to Edward Loper for Epydoc, which generated the API docs.